octopress/social/README.md

 ## Basics

-To integrate these social services, you'll need to add some minimal configurations;
+All configuration for this plugin is optional.
+Some features, like follow buttons or comment tags require username.
+Other than that all configurations are only necessary if you want to modify the output of the tags.

-usually just a username or user id.
+Configurations are set in your site's `_config.yml`.
+If for some reason these configurations conflict with another plugin, you can set them under the `octopress_social` key.

 All tags respond to context.
 For example, in a post loop, `{% tweet_button %}` will automatically point to the current post.
 Used outside of a post loop, tags will refer to the current page.

 ## Twitter

 Configure this plugin in your site's `_config.yml`.
-You really only need to configure `username`, but these are the defaults
+No configurations are required, just add your username if you want to use follow buttons or be mentioned in tweets.
+Here are the configuration defaults.

 ```yaml
 twitter: